Marbjo07/NForge/README.md

 # NForge

-Tensor is a lightweight multi-dimensional array type for numerical computation.
+Nforge is a lightweight multi-dimensional array type for numerical computation.
 It supports:

 - Creation from shapes (scalars, vectors, matrices and higher-rank tensors)
 - Element-wise arithmetic (+, -, *, /)